zjuasmn/mobx-history/README.md

 Mobx wrapper of [history](https://github.com/ReactTraining/history), make it observable! `mobx-history` object made three properties `length`, `location`, `action` observable, so no more listener needed!

+The main purpose of this module to power [react-mobx-router](https://github.com/zjuasmn/react-mobx-router).

 ## Installation

 Using [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/):